fengyuanchen/distpicker/README.md

 $(".districts").distpicker();
 ```

+### Method 3:

-### 3. Init with a district value, which is a existing value from `jquery.distpicker.data.js`:
+Init with a district value, which is a existing value from `jquery.distpicker.data.js`.

 ```html
 <div data-distpicker>